Healing nervous system – Fear of Abandonment Series: PART 3

 Safety and Acceptance.

-When You Shift the Inputs, You Change the Outputs
+Shift the Inputs, Change the Outputs

 Here’s the beautiful part: when your nervous system receives more accurate signals and experiences those signals consistently, it updates the way it reacts.